strapi/community-content/.github/ISSUE_TEMPLATE/translate-a-resource.md

 ---
 name: Translate an article
-about: Translate an existing content
+about: Translate existing content into a different langauage
 title: "[TRANSLATE]"
 labels: In progress
 assignees: ''